 Kim Libreri saw the enormous potential of oflow but it was still seen by most as just “effectively a tracking system.”
 Around this time Libreri and Cinesite made contact with Bill Collis at Snell & Wilcox (S&W).
 Collis and the team at S&W were using oflow for standards conversion, although it was then called motion compensation.
 “Did they (S&W) have more sophisticated algorithms than Kodak?” wondered Libreri.

 Libreri at this time submitted a document to S&W saying “if you give us access to the vectors then we can do…re-speeding plates, automatic rotoscoping, wire or rig removal.
 But you have to remember this was ’95 before any of these packages were available commercially and most people thought we were idiots!” he jokes.
-S&W did decided to do their own software option named flomo – as a Flame plugin but it was scrapped some time later and never released.
+S&W did decide to do their own software option named flomo – as a Flame plugin but it was scrapped sometime later and never released.

 Pierre Jasmin first experimented in film animation and adopted computers as his primary medium in 1984.
 He became a digital paint system software engineer and worked on five projects, including SoftImage Eddie and Flame at Discreet, where he was the first official software engineer.
 He left Discreet to work at Mass Illusions.
 Jasmin comments ” I did these two Mass Illusion tests to help respective production companies finance the projects with Nick Brooks, much before we actually went into production”.